 You specify a rate for each promoted item, ranging from 1% to 20% of final sale price.
 The specified percentage of the final sale price, plus selling and listing fees goes to eBay.
 You’re only charged when a customer clicks on your promoted ad and goes on to purchase the item within 30 days.
 The amount you pay is based on the rate you’d set at the time the buyer first clicked your ad.

 If the item is returned or the buyer doesn’t pay, you’re eligible for free ad credits.
 If the item doesn’t sell, you don’t pay.

-Each week, eBay updates its fees, with a clear breakdown by category.
-You can find those rates here.
+eBay constantly updates its average fees, with a clear breakdown by category.
+You can find those rates

 3. Super easy setup